-Hazing is defined as any action or situation that recklessly or intentionally endangers the mental or physical health or safety of a student for purposes including, but not limited to, initiation or admission into or affiliation with any student organization.
-Individuals who witness hazing while not actively participating may be held accountable for their actions or inactions.
+Hazing is defined as any action or situation that recklessly or intentionally endangers the mental or physical health or safety of a student for purposes including, but not limited to, initiation or admission into, or affiliation with, any student organization.
+Individuals who witness hazing and fail to report it may be found responsible for violating this provision.
 Hazing includes, but is not limited to:

-St. John’s will not consider a defense of a Hazing allegation when the accused student or student organization claims that (1) any or all participants consented to the documented conduct; (2) the conduct was not part of an official organizational event or otherwise sanctioned or approved by the student organization; or (3) the documented conduct or activity was not an explicit condition of membership to or affiliation with a student organization.
+It is not a legitimate defense to a Hazing offense for an accused student or student organization to claim that: (1) participants consented to the documented conduct; (2) the conduct was not part of an official organizational event or otherwise sanctioned or approved by the student organization; or (3) the conduct or activity was not an explicit condition of membership to or affiliation with a student organization.

-Unauthorized possession, duplication, or use of keys or StormCards to University facilities.
+Unauthorized possession, duplication, or use of keys or StormCards.

 Misconduct means any conduct that reflects a failure to live up to the expectations of all St. John’s students.
 This includes, but is not limited to:

-Any conduct which is inconsistent with the Mission Statement and/or Core Values of St. John's University.
+Any conduct which is inconsistent with the Mission Statement and/or the Core Values of St. John's University.

-The University expressly prohibits on University-owned or controlled property or at University-sponsored functions the possession, display, use or distribution of any weapon to include any firearm (including air-or gas-powered firearms), pistol, revolver, shotgun, rifle, assault weapon, ammunition, explosive, firework, stun gun, switchblade and other automatic knife, and other deadly or dangerous weapons, such as are defined in New York Penal Law Article 265.
+The possession of any firearms, ammunition, knives and other deadly or dangerous weapons, such as are defined in New York Penal Law Article 265.
 This prohibition extends to imitation firearms and other objects that can be construed or used as weapons, and to items that pose a potential hazard to the safety or health of others; and unauthorized hazardous materials or chemicals.
-Exceptions to this policy, particularly for educational or performance purposes, must receive specific, written authorization from the Vice President of Public Safety.
+This prohibition also applies to individuals licensed to carry firearms (such as off-duty law enforcement officers).
+Exceptions to this policy require written permission from the Executive Director of Public Safety.